solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/zkps.md

 `max_fee = 3`, then the fee is `2`, which is rounded up from 1.1% of the
 transfer amount.

-The fee parameters are specified when mints are extended for fees.
+The fee parameters can be specified in mints that are extended for fees.
 In addition to the fee parameters, mints that are extended for fees contain the `withdraw_withheld_authority` field, which specifies the public key of an authority that can collect fees that are withheld from transfer amounts.